History of Morgan Stanley in Timeline

 In February 2019, Morgan Stanley announced the acquisition of Solium Capital, a manager of employee stock plans, for $900 million.

-April 2019: $150 Million Settlement for Misleading Pension Funds
+April 2019: Morgan Stanley to Pay $150 Million in Settlement

-November 2019: Traders Fired or Placed on Leave for Securities Mismarking
+November 2019: Traders Fired or Placed on Leave for Suspected Securities Mismarking

-In November 2019, Morgan Stanley fired or placed on leave four traders suspected of securities mismarking.
-The firm believed that $100–140 million in losses were concealed by the mismarking of the securities' value.
+In November 2019, Morgan Stanley fired or placed on leave four traders for suspected securities mismarking, where the firm suspected that $100–140 million in losses were concealed.

 February 2020: Announcement of E-Trade Acquisition

-In February 2020, Morgan Stanley announced a deal to acquire E-Trade for $13 billion.
+In February 2020, Morgan Stanley announced its plan to acquire E-Trade for $13 billion.

-May 2020: $5 Million Penalty for Misleading Clients
+May 2020: Morgan Stanley to Pay $5 Million Penalty

 In May 2020, Morgan Stanley agreed to pay a $5 million penalty to settle allegations made by the SEC that the corporation provided misleading information to some clients in the retail wrap fee programs regarding trade-execution services and transaction costs.